slembcke/elua.lua/README.md

 # ELua
-ERB inspired templates for Lua.
+Extremely simple, ERB inspired templates for Lua.
 Made for a personal project, but possibly useful to others.

+You can embed expressions, control structures, pass an environment, etc. Probably-mostly-sorta straightforward.
+An attempt was made so that the generated Lua source for a template has the same line numbers as the original template.

-It doesn't provide security at all, as my personal use case features neither server programming nor user input.
+It doesn't provide security at all.
+My personal use case features neither server programming nor user input.
+Bad input can trigger injection attacks. _YOU'VE BEEN WARNED!_

 ## Example: